openstf/stf/README.md

 [<img src="doc/sponsors/headspin-wordmark-orange.png?raw=true" alt="HeadSpin" width="400">](https://headspin.io/)

+> [HeadSpin](https://headspin.io/) enables developers launch high quality and high performing apps Worldwide.
+Using HeadSpin’s global distributed device cloud infrastructure, developers can test and monitor their apps instantly on 1,500 global cell networks and local devices.
+HeadSpin seamlessly plugs into your development workflow with no code changes to your apps.

-[HeadSpin](https://headspin.io/) offers a generous monthly contribution towards STF development.
-HeadSpin allows you to test and monitor your apps on cell networks around the globe without adding any code.
+HeadSpin offers a generous monthly contribution towards STF development.

 ### How to become a sponsor